 Cavities happen.
-Even with careful oral hygiene and regular cleanings, tooth decay can destroy part of a tooth leaving behind a hole – or cavity – that needs to be filled.
+Even with careful oral hygiene and regular cleanings, tooth decay can destroy part of a tooth.
+As a result, this will leave behind a hole – or cavity – that needs to be filled.

 Most fillings done before the 2010s used a silver amalgam material, which is still available for use on the market.
 Today, most dentists use a composite resin material to create fillings.
 Over time, the performance and appearance options of composite resin has evolved, making it a much more popular choice.